GokulaDSBA6162/IRS_Individual_Tax_Filing_2020/README.md

 Decision Support for Entrepreneurs: For entrepreneurs and small business owners, analyze state tax data to provide insights into business-related taxes, credits, and deductions.
 Support decision-making related to business location and operations.

+## Use Case
+This streamlit application can be used to learn about IRS Individual Income revenue among different states in varios aspects like income, deductions, tax credits.

+## App Features
+- Analyze which States and counties brings in the highest or lowest tax revenues.
+- Compare the States and counties on their standing on different tax categories like how many
+    - Single returns filed
+    - Joint returns filed
+    - Head of Household returns filed
+    - Farm returns files
+    - Tax deductions & Credits

 # Data Preparation and Design Implementation:
 The data required for this project is collected from this site - https://www.irs.gov/statistics/soi-tax-stats-county-data-2020.
 The raw data required very few data cleanup like: